-- credit ratings used in determining credit risk for fixed-income investments and cash assets; - performance indicators for other investments.
+- credit ratings used in determining credit risk for fixed-income investments107 and cash assets108; - performance indicators for other investments.

 Below we set out an assessment of credit risk for fixed-income investments (including debt securities, bank deposits, deposits with cedants, cash and cash equivalents, and loans granted).